MARCH 2026 · 8 MIN READ

 Foundational programme

 Annual web application and external network testing.
-This meets basic BNR requirements and gives you visibility into your most exposed attack surface.
+For BNR-supervised institutions, this covers the annual penetration test that Regulation N°50/2022 requires (the regulation also mandates vulnerability assessments at least twice a year) and gives you visibility into your most exposed attack surface.
 Suitable for smaller institutions and fintechs with a limited number of customer-facing applications.

 Enterprise programme